Getting to and from NAIA

 Private transfers and hotel cars

 If you are staying at a hotel, check whether they offer an airport transfer.
-This is usually more expensive than Grab, but it can be worth it for late-night arrivals, business travelers, families, or first-time visitors who want the least hassle.
+This is more expensive than Grab, but it can be worth it for late-night arrivals, business travelers, families, or first-time visitors who want the least hassle.

-If a friend or family member is dropping you off or picking you up, the curbside lanes get crowded quickly during peak hours.
+If a friend or family member is dropping you off or picking you up, the curbside lanes get crowded during peak hours.
 For longer waits or overnight stays, check live slot counts and rates on our NAIA parking guide before driving over.

 Traveling between NAIA and Clark Airport